Eventtia/eventtia-core-docs/source/includes/_notifications.md

 action      | string | Notification action [account_created, recover_password, attendee_created, attendee_rejected, attendee_confirmed, welcome_email]
-conditions  | json | Conditions for notifications mass_notification  | boolean | Flag to identify if the notification that is going to be created is massive attendee_types  | string | Attendee_types ids for this notification users  | string | User ids ids for this notification members  | string | Member ids for this role
+conditions  | json | Conditions for notifications mass_notification  | boolean | Flag to identify if the notification that is going to be created is massive attendee_types  | hash | Attendee_types ids for this notification users  | hash | User ids ids for this notification members  | hash | Member ids for this role

 ## Destroy Notification